slsa-framework/slsa-github-generator/CONTRIBUTING.md

 > TODO: is this needed?

-Before you can contribute to Kubernetes, you will need to sign the [Contributor License Agreement].
+Before you can contribute to the SLSA Framework organization, you will need to sign the [Contributor License Agreement].

 #### Code of Conduct